 Limited Freedom above the Clouds: Aviation Becomes Part of European Emissions Trading Scheme

 Olaf Hölzer-Schopohl discussed how the inclusion of air travel works practically.
 He noted that the vast majority of air carriers has been cooperative in implementing the regulation and provided necessary forms and data.
-Only few carriers have not complied with their duties, these make up less than 1 per cent of the covered emissions.
+Only a few carriers have not complied with their duties, this makeup less than 1 percent of the covered emissions.
 The German Emissions Trading Authority (DEHSt) has calculated the free allocation to operators using an EU-wide Benchmark, and will soon transfer the corresponding emissions allowances.
-To a large extent the rules of the stationary sector for aviation were included in the administration processing.
+To a large extent, the rules of the stationary sector for aviation were included in the administration processing.

 Hans-Werner Polzin from Lufthansa explained how Lufthansa has adjusted to the emissions trading scheme and which difficulties have arisen from its inclusion therein.
 He emphasized the considerable costs that have been incurred from its implementation.
 He critiqued that the complexity of the market and the speculative behavior of some actors lead to significant price movements, which impairs planning security and calls for comprehensive risk management by the regulated firms.
 In general, many uncertainties still exist, such as the pending EuGH decision on emissions trading or the overall political context, as well as the risk that third-party states take retaliation measures against EU air carriers.